MicrosoftDocs/bot-docs/articles/v4sdk/migration/conversion-javascript.md

     });
     ```

-    In v4, our bot derives from `ActivityHandler`, which defines the `run` method to receive an activity for a turn.
+    In v4, the bot derives from `ActivityHandler`, which defines the `run` method to receive an activity for a turn.

 ## Add a constants file

-Create a **./const.js** file to hold identifiers for our bot.
+Create a **./const.js** file to hold identifiers for your bot.

 ```javascript
 module.exports = {